 For remote teams in different timezones, some challenges with doing stand-ups in-person or on a call are:

-- It doesn’t respect the timezone differences within members of your team
+- It doesn’t respect the timezone differences within your team

 - If key people are late, people stand around waiting